helpme970/er-patcher/README.md

-# Elden Ring Proton Patcher
+# Elden Ring Proton Patcher 2

-A tool aimed at enhancing the experience when playing the game on linux through proton or natively on windows.
+A tool aimed at enhancing the experience when playing the game by patching the executable so you don't need to mess with .dlls.

 ## Warning